|Short Term Programs|

-For over 15 years, we have combined the highest levels of academic excellence with a strong focus on social outreach to cultivate leaders who champion the values of excellence, professionalism and human rights.
+For the past 20 years, The College of Law and Business (CLB) has been dedicated to preparing the next generation of Israeli lawyers and businesspeople for challenges facing the 21st century.
+We have combined the highest levels of academic excellence with a strong focus on both social and global outreach to cultivate leaders who champion the values of excellence, professionalism, and human rights.

-Our stellar faculty members are leaders in their industries, and have acquired their doctoral degrees and have pursued their post-doctorates at the finest universities in the world including Harvard, Stanford, Columbia, NYU, Berkeley, Chicago and Oxford.
+CLB faculty members are leaders in their industries, and have acquired their doctoral degrees and have pursued their post-doctorates at the finest universities in the world including Harvard, Stanford, Columbia, NYU, Berkeley, Chicago and Oxford.
 They are an integral part of the vibrant academic arena at CLB, in which cutting-edge research, stimulating workshops, scholarly publications and international conferences take place.

 Law and Ethics of Human Rights

-Current Issue: Volume 6, Issue 1 (2012) Rights and Reciprocity
+Current Issue: Volume 10, Issue 1 (2016) Public Religion, Private Communities and Human Rights